Skip to content

 Windows

 Windows builds are cross-compiled from Ubuntu.
-If you would like to build on Windows, you can use WSL2 and Docker.
-See official Docker documentation for how to get WSL2 and Docker set up.
+If you would like to build on Windows, you can use Windows Subsystem for Linux (WSL) and podman / Docker with the xemu build container image.

 # Clone and build